Accolade for the Great Trossachs Forest

-Liz Shortall, Communities, Recreation and Tourism Manager, for Cowal and Trossachs Forest District, introduces the project in this short film.
-The Great Trossachs Forest is a partnership project between Forest Enterprise Scotland, RSPB Scotland and Woodland Trust Scotland.
+Liz Shortall, one of our Communities, Recreation and Tourism Managers, introduces the project in this short film.
+The Great Trossachs Forest is a partnership project between Forest Enterprise Scotland (now Forestry and Land Scotland), RSPB Scotland and Woodland Trust Scotland.
 It aims to create one of the largest native woodlands in the UK, aspiring to 4,400 ha of forest cover set in a restored landscape where native habitats have been reconnected, protected and enhanced.

 The project also celebrates the beauty and rich cultural heritage of the area, and has established itself as a showcase for landscape-scale, partnership working that benefits wildlife, tourism, outdoor leisure, learning and research.

 Some of the key work completed to date includes: